inrlbyfazzz/inrl/README.md

   click to fork the git into your account
  Click [FORK](https://github.com/fasweeh-faz/Inrl/fork)

-5. Now https://heroku.com/deploy?template=https://github.com/fasweeh-faz/Inrl copy this url and change ameer-kallumthodi with your github username and click go<br>
+5. Now https://heroku.com/deploy?template=https://github.com/fasweeh-faz/Inrl copy this url and change fasweeh-fazzz with your github username and click go<br>

 ----